 The most recent Pavement Conditions Index (PCI) was conducted in 2012 and covered 256,823 feet, or approximately 48 miles, of City streets.
 The average and median PCI of the streets sampled was 39.53 and 46 respectively, which is categorized as very poor or poor.
 The highest-ranking PCI was 74 and was on Lyndsey Lane from West Terminus to East Terminus and on Vets Lane from Southern Terminus to West Street.
 The City performs annual routine streets maintenance on priority areas, which are determined based on the PCI scoring of the streets in the area.
 Maintenance typically includes cape seal, scrub seal, and overlay and grinder dig out projects.

-Source: City of Anderson.
-City of Anderson General Plan.
-(May 1, 2007). https://cms3.revize.com/revize/andersoncanew/departments/kristen\development\services\and\building\departments/ docs/General\Plan\2007.pdf
+Figure 6: City of Anderson Street Classifications - 2007 General Plan https://cms3.revize.com/revize/andersoncanew/departments/kristen\development\services\and\building\departments/docs/General\Plan\2007.pdf